-Velocity-Area Methods (2,3,4)
+Velocity-Area Methods

+Flow Meters (2)

 Commercial flow meters are available for measuring the total volume of water flowing through a pipe.
 These flow meters are relatively expensive; however, they have a good degree of accuracy if properly installed and maintained.
-Some meters can be purchased, which will indicate instantaneous rate of flow.
+The most common type of flow meter is the propeller meter.
+Depending on its type, these meters may give the flow rate or the total volume or both.